moia-oss/teleproto/README.md

 Reading/writing a previous model should reflect similar semantics regarding the current business model.

-**For now** the library supports mapping of matching models and therefore for the parts of models that have not changed in a evolution.
+**For now** the library supports mapping of matching models and therefore for the parts of models that have not changed in an evolution.
 That reduces the code required to support previous versions (and a lot of code to support the current version, too...).

 ## Mapping DSL

 The library defines abstractions for both directions: `Reader[PROTO, MODEL]` and `Writer[MODEL, PROTO]`.
-Readers/writers are converters between business model and Protocol Buffers model from the business model user's perspective.
+Readers/writers are converters between the business model and Protocol Buffers model from the business model user's perspective.

 It is assumed that a writer can never fail and if it fails it fails with a **5xx Internal Server Error**.
 But a client cannot be trusted and therefore a `Reader[PROTO, MODEL]` produces either a `PbSuccess(model: MODEL)` or a